Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 	</div>
 	<div class="answer">
 		<p>
-		The existentialist philosophies of S&oslash;ren Kierkegaard and others are marked by the self-torment of a dreadful weight &ndash; the weight of individual responsibility for each moment one's life.
+		The existentialist philosophies of S&oslash;ren Kierkegaard and others are marked by the torment of a dreadful weight &ndash; the weight of individual responsibility for each moment one's life.
 So in a sense they were extreme individualists.
-(And in a sense Kierkegaard was a meta-individualist; for though he defined human existence in terms of each individual's curation of its self, he simultaneously strove to be as many selves as possible.
+(And in a sense Kierkegaard was a trans-individualist; for though he defined human existence in terms of each individual's curation of its self, he simultaneously strove to be as many selves as possible.
 Or something like that.)
 		</p>
 	</div>
 </div>